Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

 Abstract: Abundant papers have been written on Jhumpa Lahiri’s The Namesake, endeavoring to elaborate on alienation, ecologic overtones, cross-cultural conflict, feminism, existentialism, and identity crisis, to name a few.
 However, navigating through a labyrinth of complexities, this study, in addition to cultivating the results found hitherto, aims to crack the case of two acculturation strategies opted by Gogol, namely assimilation and integration.
-To further the point, this qualitative research which has been done based on a close reading approach, will reveal Gogol’s shift of strategy from assimilation to integration.
-In the second place, the lights are to be shed on the remarkable traces of re-orientalizationin the selected work, especially during the arrival of Gogol in Maxine’s house where binary opposition, i.e., the Occidental Culture/ Oriental Culture will be visible.
-Furthermore, this paper sets out to lay bare Moushumi as a foil character for Ashima, who, unlike Ashima’s vigorous allegiance to her husband, Bengali roots, and Patriarchal norms, is a Byronic-like character with intelligence, selfishness, refractoriness, complacency, and penchant for infraction of patriarchal rules.
-Last but not least, this study aims for a deeper understanding of the kernels of this diasporic novel including alienation, uprootedness, nostalgia, and search for genuine identity.
+To further the point, this qualitative research, conducted through a close reading approach, will reveal Gogol’s shift in strategy from assimilation to integration.
+In the second place, the lights are to be shed on the remarkable traces of re-orientalization in the selected work, especially during the arrival of Gogol in Maxine’s house, where binary opposition, i.e., the Occidental Culture/ Oriental Culture, will be visible.
+Furthermore, this paper sets out to lay bare Moushumi as a foil character for Ashima, who, unlike Ashima’s vigorous allegiance to her husband, Bengali roots, and Patriarchal norms, is a Byronic-like character with intelligence, selfishness, refractoriness, complacency, and a penchant for infringing patriarchal rules.
+Last but not least, this study aims to gain a deeper understanding of the kernels of this diasporic novel, including alienation, uprootedness, nostalgia, and the search for genuine identity.

 Keywords: Alienation, Nostalgia, Uprootedness, Identity, Double-consciousness, Re-orientalization, Hybridity, Third Space, Integration, Acculturation, Assimilation